 Biosimilars are biologic medicines that aim to provide similar therapeutic effects to an original biologic medicine that has already been authorized for sale by Health Canada and prescribed by Canadian healthcare professionals for some time.

 As originator biologic medicine patents expire, more biosimilars will come to market, which in turn will create more treatment options for patients and their doctors.
 Unlike generic pharmaceuticals, biosimilars are not exact copies of their originator biologic medicine.
-Since biosimilars and originator biologic medicines are not identical treatments, doctors can choose what’s best for their patients based on their needs.

 In order to be authorized for sale in Canada, Health Canada demands that manufacturers of biosimilars demonstrate that their medicines are highly similar to a reference biologic, or originator biologic, that has already been authorized for sale in Canada.
 This is done through an array of testing — in the lab and in clinical trials — to demonstrate similarity in a number of ways.